Aliases for PLCE1 Gene

 GeneCards Summary for PLCE1 Gene

-PLCE1 (Phospholipase C, Epsilon 1) is a Protein Coding gene.
-Diseases associated with PLCE1 include familial nephrotic syndrome and nephrotic syndrome, type 3.
-Among its related pathways are GPCR Pathway and Ras signaling pathway.
-GO annotations related to this gene include calcium ion binding and guanyl-nucleotide exchange factor activity.
-An important paralog of this gene is PLCG2.
+PLCE1 (Phospholipase C Epsilon 1) is a Protein Coding gene.
+Diseases associated with PLCE1 include Nephrotic Syndrome, Type 3 and Genetic Steroid-Resistant Nephrotic Syndrome.
+Among its related pathways are G-Beta Gamma Signaling and Proteoglycans in cancer.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and guanyl-nucleotide exchange factor activity.
+An important paralog of this gene is PLCH1.

 UniProtKB/Swiss-Prot Summary for PLCE1 Gene

 The production of the second messenger molecules diacylglycerol (DAG) and inositol 1,4,5-trisphosphate (IP3) is mediated by activated phosphatidylinositol-specific phospholipase C enzymes.
 PLCE1 is a bifunctional enzyme which also regulates small GTPases of the Ras superfamily through its Ras guanine-exchange factor (RasGEF) activity.
 As an effector of heterotrimeric and small G-protein, it may play a role in cell survival, cell growth, actin organization and T-cell activation.
 In podocytes, is involved in the regulation of lamellipodia formation.
 Acts downtream of AVIL to allow ARP2/3 complex assembly (PubMed:29058690).

 Phospholipases are a group of enzymes that hydrolyze phospholipids into fatty acids and other lipophilic molecules.
 There are four major classes; phospholipase A, phospholipase B, phosphoinositide-specific phospholipase C and phospholipase D.